carldebski/mads_capstone/README.md

 ### Natural Language Processing
 The NLP function uses a three step process.
 <ul>
-<li><b>Finding Relevant Terms Used:</b> Using a gensim word embedding model (fasttext-wiki-news-subwords-300: link) we are returning the terms with the highest cosine similarity to the search term.</li>
+<li><b>Finding Relevant Terms Used:</b> Using a gensim word embedding model (fasttext-wiki-news-subwords-300) we are returning the terms with the highest cosine similarity to the search term.</li>
 <li><b>Eliminating Spelling Variations:</b> Uses the Levenshtein Distance to measure the similarity to the search term and removes matching words within a distance of 2 or less. </li>
 <li><b>Group Sorting Relevant Topics:</b> Incorporates semantic groups as a part of the sorting to find the most relevant terms.
 This is achieved using a lexical database (WordNet) by calculating the path distance to the search term to prioritize relevance and semantic group using the shortest distance.</li>
 </ul>